6 Google Ads Best Practices for Search Campaigns

 Now that you’ve created ads with strong quality scores and that are consistent with your brand, your visitor will know they’re on the right website upon first glance.
 The next thing your visitor will pay attention to is the content on the page they’ve landed on.
 A good landing page experience can generate leads or lose them.

 Creating a relevant landing page is essential to retaining your website visitors and eventually driving them to convert.
-Integrating your keywords onto your landing page will indicate that it has the answer your visitor is looking for.
+Integrating your keywords onto your landing page will indicate that it has the answer or solution your visitor is looking for.

 That being said, don’t make the common mistake of keyword stuffing.
 Google’s algorithm is averse to content that is stuffed with keywords.
 Place the keywords in areas of your content that make sense, and don’t overdo it.

 Lastly, make sure you have calls to action on your landing page.
 Don’t make your website visitor go looking for ways to buy, donate, or sign up for your service or product.
 Ensure that calls to action (CTAs) are placed directly on your landing page so your visitors can’t miss them.
-All in all, following Google Ads landing page best practices will help improve user experience on your website as well as boost conversions.

 5. Set Up Google Ads Conversion Tracking

 Unfortunately, Google Ads isn’t free.
-The price of your ad spend completely depends on your business or industry.
+The price of your ad spend completely depends on your business and/or industry.
 Regardless of the cost, it’s essential to have the data that shows your ads are bringing you a positive ROI.

 6. Optimize Your Google Ads Campaigns After Gathering Data

 Are your negative keywords taking away visitors you weren’t expecting?
 Do your keywords pull in relevant visitors to your landing page?
-Maybe visitors are landing on your website and leaving immediately after.
-Can you revamp your landing page design and content?

 There are endless improvements one can make to their website and Google Ads campaign to get the desired results.
 There really is no such thing as “done” when it comes to Google Ads, so make sure you have a dedicated agency or employee who is constantly making adjustments and analyzing the data.